-I want to use as a text tonight in talking about the biblical view of work, 2 Thessalonians chapter 3...2 Thessalonians chapter 3.
+I want to use as a text tonight, in talking about the biblical view of work, 2 Thessalonians chapter 3, 2 Thessalonians chapter 3.
 Now I will warn you, we’re not going to get there for a while.
 We’re going to be all over the place here for a few minutes.
-But I will eventually arrive at that text so you can kind of identify that as the main text for our message.
+But I – I will eventually arrive at that text so you can kind of identify that as the main text for our message.

 Number one, it might help you to know that God is a worker.
 God is a worker.
 The work of God is described often in the Bible.
-The very phrase, “the work of God,” appears a number of times in Scripture.
-And you can categorically look at the work of God in many different facets.
-The work of God, for example, in creation.
+The – the very phrase, “the work of God,” appears a number of times in Scripture.
+And you can categorically look at the work of God in many different facets, the work of God, for example, in creation.
 That is a massive, mighty work of God.
-You can look at the work of God in providence...providence.
+You can look at the work of God in providence, providence.
 That is to say that God personally and by His own wisdom and His own power orchestrates all of the variables, all of the contingencies, all of the actions and reactions that happen all across the universe to perfectly accomplish His will.
 This is a mighty work in my judgment, equal to the work of creation.

 And then there is another category of God’s work, we could call it the work of judgment.
-This too can be a massive work on God’s part, such as the Noahic flood, or the destruction of Sodom and Gomorrah or other mammoth judgments that have come upon man throughout history, some of them recorded in holy Scripture, all the way down to the destruction of Jerusalem and looking forward from the biblical record into history, we see many, many judgments that have fallen on this world that have come from the work of God.
+This, too, can be a massive work on God’s part, such as the Noahic flood, or the destruction of Sodom and Gomorrah or other mammoth judgments that have come upon man throughout history, some of them recorded in holy Scripture, all the way down to the destruction of Jerusalem.
+And looking forward from the biblical record into history, we see many, many judgments that have fallen on this world that come from the work of God.
 Every judgment is a work of God.
-And you can go in to the book of revelation and other eschatological sources and see that God has yet some massive future judgment works to do which will culminate in the final act of judgment, the Great White Throne, and then the destruction of the entire universe which is a massive and mighty work of God.
+And you can go in to the book of Revelation and other eschatological sources and see that God has yet some massive future judgment works to do which will culminate in the final act of judgment, the great white throne, and then the destruction of the entire universe which is a massive and mighty work of God.

 Secondly, Jesus is a worker as well.
 He said in John 9:4, “I must work the works of My Father.
 I must work the works of My Father.”
 He says, “The One who sent Me, I must do His work.”
 In John 4:34 He said, “My food is to do the will of Him who sent Me and to accomplish His work.”
 Whatever it is that God does, Jesus does.
 In fact, He says that in John 5:17, “My Father is working still and I am working.”
 And the Jews went ballistic because they said He’s making Himself equal with God because He says He does the work that God does.

-Jesus clearly is involved in creation.
-“All things were made by Him,” John 1, “without Him wasn’t anything made that was made.”
+Jesus is clearly involved in creation.
+“All things were made by Him,” – John 1 – “without Him wasn’t anything made that was made.”
 He is clearly involved in sustaining the universe.
-He is the one who upholds all things by the work of His power.
+He is the one who upholds all things by the word of His power.
 He is clearly involved in providence.
-He by divine power orchestrates the divine end to all the innumerable options in the universe.
+He, by divine power, orchestrates the divine end to all the innumerable options in the universe.
 It is He who is the judge.
-He has a work of judgment, all judgment, He says, has been committed to Me and He is Himself the One to whom God has given the work of redemption.
+He has a work of judgment, all judgment, He said, has been committed to Me and He is Himself the One to whom God has given the work of redemption.
 God is a worker and Jesus is a worker.

 Now you and I have a hard time understanding what that kind of work would be because this is before there’s any death.
 I don’t know how all that was because we can only experience work in a fallen world.
 But the Fall did not introduce work.
 What the Fall did was curse work.
 Big difference.
 In Genesis 3, of course, the Scripture says that part of the curse coming on Adam, “Cursed is the ground because of you, in toil you will eat of it all the days of your life.”
 And here’s part of the problem.
 “Now thorns and thistles are going to grow for you and you will eat the plants of the field and by the sweat of your face, you will eat bread until you return to the ground.”
 You’re going to work yourself to death and you’re going to have a lot of opposition, thorns and thistles.